 Risks with probiotics?

-Antibiotics devastate digestive health
+Antibiotics effects on digestive health

 Few things are as devastating to intestinal health as antibiotics.
 Why?
 Because antibiotics kill, not only harmful bacteria but also healthy bacteria residing in the digestive system.
 This can disturb the delicate balance that must exist for the digestive tract to work well.